densh/densh.github.com/quasiquotes.md

 ### Reusing Liftable implementation between universes <a name="reusing-liftable-impl"> </a>

 Due to path dependent nature of current reflection API it isn't trivial to share the same Liftable definition between both macro and runtime universes.
-A possible way to do this is to define implementations in a trait and instantiate it for each universe seperatly:
+A possible way to do this is to define implementations in a trait and instantiate it for each universe separately:

     import reflect.api.Universe
     import reflect.macros.blackbox.Context